 And the best part is it gets them wiped out for bedtime!

-Do you feel like a woman everyday?
+Do you feel like a woman every day?
 I mean, yes you’re a woman.
-But I’m talking about expressing the woman before the baby weight and throw-up or food stains on your shirt.
+But I’m talking about expressing the woman before the baby weight, throw-up or food stains on your shirt, and yoga pants.

 But for those of us who stay or work in the home – I’m talking to you.
 Everyone always envisions the one day they’ll be able to work from home where they can tromp around in their PJ’s and bunny slippers all day.
 Though this is great for vacation days, it’s not recommended for everyday use.
 Sorry to wreck the dream.

-Getting up and putting real clothes on in the morning will do wonders for your productivity!
+Getting up and putting real clothes on in the morning will do wonders for your productivity and overall mindset!

 You’re sending signals to your brain that this isn’t the weekend or a vacation day.
 That there’s real work to be done and it’s important.